rajeevram/my-yelp-app/README.md

 ## Walkthrough

+Will include a GIF walkthrough once more functionality is complete.

 ## Notes

 The following user stories are to be completed:

-- [X] User can update search category with the search bar
+- [] User can update search category with the search bar
-- [X] User can tap a cell in the table to see a detail view
+- [] User can tap a cell in the table to see a detail view

 ## License